Mercury13/unicodia/README.md

 **English.** International: truck > lorry, petrol > gas.
 British form is preferred if both are good.

 **Russian.** Fully YOfied.
 No war jargon.
 No concessions to Ukrainian.
-Though 2022 war described as neutral as possible.
+2022 war is described as neutral as possible.

 **Ukrainian.** 2019 reform avoided.
 No war jargon.
 Topics sensitive to nationalists are described as delicately as possible.